 “Finance first puts the customer in the driving seat,” according to Toyota Financial Services’ Martin Muessener.
 This direct consumer approach provides increased customer convenience, flexibility and freedom.
 While there is less of a structured sales process in finance first, for practical reasons there is more of a default approach at the beginning of the journey.

-While Tony Lunch also sees benefits in finance first for the consumer, where they can see what they can afford, the monthly payment and likelihood of financing approval before moving along the platform looking at a potential car purchase, he also highlights the opportunities for increased sales and customer loyalty for the finance companies.
+While Tony Lynch also sees benefits in finance first for the consumer, where they can see what they can afford, the monthly payment and likelihood of financing approval before moving along the platform looking at a potential car purchase, he also highlights the opportunities for increased sales and customer loyalty for the finance companies.